Ready to find the perfect college degree?

 www.bestdegreeprograms.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

-Clinical education is an important part of any healthcare degree program, and many aspiring nurse administrators wonder if they have to complete clinical hours for a Master’s in Nursing Administration.
-Almost every healthcare-related program requires some sort of practical education to enable the student to obtain hands-on training in a real work environment.
+Clinical education is an important part of any healthcare degree program.
+Many aspiring nurse administrators wonder if they have to complete clinical hours for a Master’s in Nursing Administration.
+Almost every healthcare-related program requires some sort of practical education.
+This enables the student to get hands-on training in a real work environment.
 The only difference is in the type of practical training.
 They might be:

 What is a Nursing Administrator?

 Nursing administrators trained and experienced RNs who have advanced to a position where they are in charge of an entire nursing staff.
 A nurse administrator’s duties include: